The SQL diagnostics feature is designed to analyze and diagnose TopSQL, SlowSQL, and suspicious SQL to help you optimize database performance.

 The basic concepts of SQL diagnostics are as follows:

-TopSQL: SQL statements with the overall longest response time within the selected time range.
+TopSQL: refers to SQL statements with the overall longest response time within the selected time range.

-SlowSQL: SQL statements whose execution time exceeds 500 ms.
+SlowSQL: refers to SQL statements whose execution time exceeds 500 ms.

-Suspicious SQL: SQL statements that may cause performance issues.
-Such statements are identified and determined by the platform based on rules and algorithms.
+Suspicious SQL: refers to SQL statements that may cause performance issues and are filtered out based on rules and algorithms.

-Filter TopSQL statements by quick filters, such as Full Table Scan, Multi-partition scan, and Multiple Remote Executions.
+Filter TopSQL by quick filters, such as Full Table Scan, Multi-partition scan, and Multiple Remote Executions.

 Click View Optimization Suggestions in the upper-right corner to go to the optimization center and view optimization suggestions.

-Click TopSQL Comparison in the upper-right corner to compare the status and performance of the same SQL statement in different periods or on different nodes.
+Click TopSQL Comparison in the upper-right corner to compare the status and performance of the same SQL statement in different periods on the same node or in the same period on different nodes.

-Comparison of different periods: Select a period for comparison with the baseline period.
-You can define the period for comparison and the baseline period.
-Click Comparative Analysis to view the comparison of details and the comparison of performance trends.
+Comparison of different periods: Specify the baseline period and comparison period.
+Click Comparative Analysis to view the Comparison of Details and Comparison of Performance Trends.

-NoteTwo SQL statements with the same SQL ID in the same database can be considered the same.
+NoteTwo SQL statements with the same SQL ID in the same database are considered the same.

-Comparison on different nodes is performed only when the same SQL statement is executed on the nodes.
-If the baseline node and the nodes for comparison did not execute the same SQL statement, no comparison result is displayed.
+Comparison of different nodes is performed only when the same SQL statement is executed on different nodes.
+Otherwise, no comparison result will be displayed.

-SlowSQL statements are SQL statements whose execution time exceeds 500 ms.
+SlowSQL refers to SQL statements whose execution time exceeds 500 ms.

-Filter SlowSQL statements by quick filters, such as Full Table Scan, Multi-partition scan, and Multiple Remote Executions.
+Filter SlowSQL by quick filters, such as Full Table Scan, Multi-partition scan, and Multiple Remote Executions.

-Click View Samples in the Operation column to view a sample of the SQL statement.
+Click View Samples in the Operation column to view the SQL statement.

-Suspicious SQL statements are SQL statements that may cause performance issues.
-Such statements are identified and determined by the platform based on rules and algorithms.
-The following table describes the general suspicious SQL diagnostic results and troubleshooting suggestions.
+Suspicious SQL refers to SQL statements that may cause performance issues and are filtered out based on rules and algorithms.
+The following table lists common diagnostic results and troubleshooting suggestions.

 Diagnostic result | Troubleshooting suggestion |